Leit-motif/gnosis-rag/README.md

 - OpenAI for ChatGPT Plugin SDK
 - Obsidian for the amazing note-taking app
 - Facebook Research for FAISS
+- Cloudflare for Cloudflare Tunnel